 As I grew up, I saw lovers come and go from her life.
 She was once this energetic, much-envied lady who left her daughter for days with the nanny to pursue the next excitement.
 Yet, in contrast, in front of me was her in a coma, bedridden with only days left to live.
-“Despite the coma, she can still hear you,” the doctor advised, “Other family members in your situation have found it consoling to pour their heart out to their loved one before their final moments”.
+“Despite the coma, she can still hear you,” the doctor advised, “Other family members in your situation have found it consoling to pour their heart out to their loved one before their final moments.”

-After the doctor left the room, the veil of quietness overwhelmed me as I held her hand sitting by the bed.
-“Where should I begin, mother?”
+After the doctor left the room, the veil of quietness overwhelmed me as I held her hand, sitting by the bed.
+“Where should I begin, Mother?”
 I broke the silence by asking myself.

 “For my whole life, I have yearned for love.
 Perhaps that’s because I was never loved by you.
 Perhaps you loved yourself more.
 Perhaps you loved me like a product of your making.
-Did you accept me for who I was, mother?
+Did you accept me for who I was, Mother?
 I kept looking in men for the love I never had from you.
 I settled and married a man who loves me more than I love him, just to prove to myself that I can be loved by someone.”
 I asked her a question, which I still did not have answers to and probably never would.
-“I know my existence was a mistake, but do you love me, mother?”
+“I know my existence was a mistake, but do you love me, Mother?”

-My tears blended with my unintelligible voice “Here I am in front of you; not to confront you but to face a life that I’ve never lived for myself.
+My tears blended with my unintelligible voice, “Here I am in front of you; not to confront you but to face a life that I’ve never lived for myself.
 Now I’m stuck.
-I’m stuck in this life of your construct, but it is collapsing mother, now that you’re gone.”
+I’m stuck in this life of your construct, but it is collapsing, Mother, now that you’re gone.”

 As I wept, there was a knock on the door.
 It was the estate lawyer who took care of my mother’s will.
 As he noticed my teary eyes, he profusely apologised, “Pardon me… I just finished a meeting with the doctor and thought I should visit your mother.
 It seems that now isn’t the right time, though.
-I will leave this flower bouquet here.”
+I will leave this bouquet of flowers here.”

 “Your mother also said I should give you this envelope separately from the probate proceedings.
 The next time we meet might be procedural; therefore, it is perhaps better that you receive this now,” said he, as he handed me the sealed envelope from my mother.

 After some more pleasantries, he left.
-I was not ready to read what was inside that envelop.
+I was not ready to read what was inside that envelope.
 I put it aside and sat down next to my mother in silence.
 I did not keep track of the time, and before I knew it, it was already 7 pm and dark outside.
 The visiting hours of the hospital would soon lapse, so I gathered the courage to open it.